Julia sets appear quasiconformally in the Mandelbrot set: Proof of Theorem C

-See Figure \ref{fig_W}.
 Note that if we take sufficiently large $N$ and $j$, we may always assume that $\widehat{V}_c \Subset U_c'$ as depicted in Figure \ref{fig_W}.
 Moreover, the proof of Lemma 4.1 indicates that we can choose $\widehat{V}_c$ with arbitrarily small diameter.